kiln-reviews 6 min read

 The Caldera fires less material per cycle than a full-size kiln, which means less total fume output per firing.
 That does not mean ventilation is optional.
 Clay body burnout and glaze offgassing still occur, and in a small space those fumes concentrate quickly.

-The Sentry 2.0 controller includes a venting hold at low temperature (around 200°F) to allow burnout fumes to escape before the kiln seals up at higher temperatures.
-Even with this, position the Caldera near a window or exhaust fan.
+A low-temperature hold early in the schedule lets burnout fumes escape before the kiln climbs, and every controller Paragon fits to this kiln can be programmed to do it.
+Even so, position the Caldera near a window or exhaust fan.
 Do not fire it in an enclosed space without airflow.
 Our kiln ventilation guide covers options for small-space setups.

 Cost to fire

-Based on the Caldera’s 1.68 kW rating and 1-hour segment method for fast-firing small kilns; rate from the EIA, March 2026.
+Based on the Caldera’s 1.68 kW rating at a 50 percent average duty cycle; rate from the EIA, data for May 2026.

 |---|---|---|---|